AnishaRoy77/Java-Solved-Questions/README.md

 # Java-Solved-Questions
-In this repository  I have solved some basic questions of Java.
+  I have solved some basic questions of Java.